Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Drawbacks:

 The Real Options Method treats investment in IP as an option, giving the owner the right but not the obligation to pursue further development or commercialization.
+This optionality itself has quantifiable value using models like Black-Scholes or binomial tree models.

 Best for: